basho-labs/ricon_operations_lab/labs/lab2.md

 * Press **<span style="font-family:monospace">i</span>** enter Insert mode.

-* Press the Left Arrow key to move over one space.
+* Press the Right Arrow key to move over one space.

 * Press Enter to move to the beginning of a new line.